fiza-02/python-flask-project/README.md

  * Debug mode: off
-An attempt was made to access a socket in a way forbidden by its access permissions This error occurs when port is already in use
+An attempt was made to access a socket in a way forbidden by its access permissions This error occurs when port is already in use to run application with change in hostname and port flask run -h localhost -p 3000

 - Templating engine python uses jinja2